Japan's PM Suga will not run in party leader election, effectively giving up the premiership

-Tokyo (CNN)Japanese Prime Minister Suga Yoshihide will not run in his party's forthcoming leadership election, effectively giving up the premiership, the ruling Liberal Democratic Party confirmed Friday.
+Tokyo (CNN)Japanese Prime Minister Suga Yoshihide will not run in his party's forthcoming leadership election, the ruling Liberal Democratic Party confirmed Friday, effectively ceding the premiership and opening the race to other candidates.

-Suga's decision comes less than a year since he assumed the top role, after his predecessor, Shinzo Abe, stepped down due to health issues.
+Suga assumed the top role less than a year ago, after his predecessor, Shinzo Abe, stepped down due to health issues last September.

-By choosing not to stand in the Liberal Democratic Party (LDP) leadership election on 29 September, Suga is opening the race to other candidates.
-Suga's term as party leader is set to expire on 30 September, 2021.
+His decision not to stand in the LDP leadership election on 29 September, follows a turbulent time in office, during which he saw support slump amid rising coronavirus infections and a slow vaccine rollout.

 "Today at the board meeting, Prime Minister Suga said he is not running the party leader election since he would like to concentrate on Covid-19 measures," LDP Secretary General Toshihiro Nikai told reporters Friday.

+The winner of the LDP leadership election is widely expected to become Prime Minister, owing to the party's majority in the lower house.
+A general election is scheduled to take place later this year.

-Suga made the announcement at an extraordinary board meeting at the party headquarters after 11:30 a.m.
-Japan local time on Friday, Japanese public broadcaster NHK reported.
+Suga made the announcement at an extraordinary board meeting at the party headquarters after 11:30 a.m. local time on Friday, Japanese public broadcaster NHK reported.

 This is s breaking story more to follow.